Beet Hummus

 Blend Up the Hummus

-• Add the garlic to the blender and pour in the toasted sesame seeds.
+• Add the garlic to the blender and pour within the toasted sesame seeds.
 Then add the cumin, salt and pepper.

-• Squeeze in the lemon.
-Note that we’re using Mexican lemons in this recipe, which are green.
-If you can’t find these, yellow lemons are fine.
+• Squeeze within the lemon.
+Note that we’re utilizing Mexican lemons on this recipe, that are inexperienced.
+If you’ll be able to’t discover these, yellow lemons are wonderful.

-• With the top of the blender on, blend the ingredients until smooth.
-Then switch the speed to low and remove the lid of the blender.
-Tip: Add two ice cubes to initial blending for a fluffier hummus.
+• With the highest of the blender on, mix the elements till clean.
+Then swap the pace to low and take away the lid of the blender.
+Tip: Add two ice cubes to preliminary mixing for a fluffier hummus.

-• Slowly stream in the olive oil with the blender still on low speed until the hummus reaches a creamy texture.
+• Slowly stream within the olive oil with the blender nonetheless on low pace till the hummus reaches a creamy texture.

 Serve and Eat

-• Serve your hummus with fresh veggies, crackers, pita bread, or toast.
-Soooo pretty and so good!
+• Serve your hummus with recent veggies, crackers, pita bread, or toast.
+Soooo fairly and so good!

 Notes

-Store covered with foil or in an airtight container in the fridge for 5-7 days.
+Store lined with foil or in an hermetic container within the fridge for 5-7 days.

 More Tasty Mexican Recipes Made with Beets from the Blog